 A Chicago native, he completed his Bachelor’s degree with Brass Department Honors at Northwestern University, studying with Michael Mulcahy, Peter Ellefson, Timothy Higgins, and Randall Hawes.
 While at Northwestern, he was also a regular member of the Civic Orchestra of Chicago and studied additionally with Jay Friedman.
 During his time in Europe, David travelled extensively to study with prominent trombonists on the continent, including Ian Bousfield and Jamie Williams.

 David has quickly become sought after as a teacher.
-He has presented masterclasses at Northwestern University, Michigan State University, and Indiana University.
+He has presented masterclasses at Northwestern University, University of Michigan, Michigan State University, and Indiana University.
 In Detroit he maintains a private studio and is heavily involved in the DSO Civic Youth Ensembles program, leading rehearsals and sectionals for low brass students.
 In 2017 David travelled to Jacmel, Haiti to teach at the first ever Haitian National Orchestral Institute, organized in conjunction with BLUME Haiti and members of the Utah Symphony.

 David is a 2018 Kresge Artist Fellow, awarded by Kresge Arts in Detroit, a program of The Kresge Foundation.
 The Fellowship is awarded in recognition of a demonstrated track record of artistic achievement and high quality work, and the potential to reflect, enhance, or impact communities within metropolitan Detroit.
 During the Fellowship year, David plans on extensively concertizing in Detroit, presenting new and daring performances of contemporary works for solo trombone and chamber ensemble.